Armaanilyas/Armaanilyas/README.md

 - 👋 Hi, I’m @Armaanilyas
 - 👀 I’m interested in learning C code & ethical hacking
-- 🌱 I’m currently learning HTML,CSS, Python
+- 🌱 I’m currently learning Python, Java, & C
 - 💞️ I’m looking to collaborate on a website
 - 📫 How to reach me Instagram: @armaanilyas2580